 “Obviously valuation matters, but if you find the right partner that you think will actually help you in areas other than just money, think twice about just taking the highest offer,” Lustig says.
 “Also, read the fine print.
 Many term sheets include other provisions that make the same valuation offer extremely different.”

 So, remember: You need to make both human and monetary considerations.
-But make sure you never forget the human, even when you’re spending hours and hours on cap tables and calculations.
+But make sure you never forget the human, even when you’re spending hours and hours on cap tables and calculations to value a startup.

 Because it’s the people who really make your startup what it is.

-Valuations often require information from other companies that are similar to your’s.
-Investors will look at competitors and other companies in the same industry to best understand how your company fits into this landscape.
+Startup valuations often require information from other companies that are similar to yours in order to determine the true value of a startup.
+Investors (at venture capital firms and beyond) will look at competitors and other companies in the same industry to best understand how your company and business model fits into this landscape.

-They will look at financials, funding rounds, how much those companies raised and their valuations.
+They will look at financials, funding rounds, how much those companies raised, pre revenue valuations, or post revenue valuations.
+Valuations don't necessarily define [founder success](https://www.startups.com/library/expert-advice/what-does-founder-success-feel-like) — there is a lot more to it than that.
 You actually have access to those same resources to find that information at your fingertips via Public Library Databases.

 If you don’t have a library account, you seriously should go create one.
 Public libraries have a whole repository of research databases at your disposal with public/private company information.
 Same with university libraries too.